Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 </tbody>
 </table>

-### Athletics

-Athletics is a measure of *physical motion,* and covers anything that might constitute aerobic exercise.

-### Brawl

-Mastery of the body, allowing attacks from any part of the limb, ranging from kicking, punching, tripping, or grappling.
-While **often** performed unarmed, Brawl weapons do exist—ranging from such close quarters weapons such as brass knuckles to iron boots to simply improvised weapons like chairs.

 ### Melee

-Mastery of the close-quarter weapons, such as swords, axes, or clubs.
+Mastery of weapons that deal damage at the titular range—melee.
+This encompasses the vast portfolio of weapons from common Swords to katars to macuahuitl.

 ### Physique

-***Note**: Each point of Physique increases your Health by +1.*

 Physique is the measure of fortitude and well-being, strength and
 hardiness: the ability to shrug off attacks, poisons, and any debilitation of the body or mind.

-### Thrown
+###

-Mastery of physical weapons that deal damage hurling weapons at enemies, such as knives, spears, and often improvised objects lying around.

 Social

-### <span class="smallcaps">Bureaucracy</span>

-Bureaucracy relates to all matters legal, organizational, and mercantile.

 ### Command

-Command covers the skills necessary to manage, inspire, and otherwise direct people, typically in large groups.
+Command covers the skills necessary to manage, inspire, and otherwise organize people, typically in large groups.
+The most visible commanders lead from the front as glorious generals, but to each one of those there are dozens who busy themselves with social connections, logistics, and bureaucracy.

-### Integrity

-Integrity is a measure of how tightly a character can keep to their convictions, goals, and objectives without being influenced by outside forces.

 ### Investigation

-Investigation focuses on the ability to search, uncover, or otherwise procure specific details, often revealing things that others do not want revealed.
+Investigation focuses on the ability to question people, determine their motives, search the area for specific items.
+It will often reveal things that characters specifically hide.

 ### Performance